sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 It’s harder to understand than the initial implementation, but it requires significantly fewer test cases, and we’ve separated the design and the code.
 The icons will likely change, but the algorithm probably won’t.

-I> This approach is known as _separation of logic and presentation_.
+I> This approach is known as [separation of logic and presentation](https://martinfowler.com/eaaDev/SeparatedPresentation.html).

 {#nested-ternaries}